triton-inference-server/pytriton/README.md

 ```

 In the second step create an inference callback as a function.
 The function as an argument obtain the HTTP/gRPC
-request data in form of numpy array.
-The expected return object is also numpy array.
+request data in the form of a numpy.
+The expected return object is also a numpy array.

 Example implementation: